Sign3labs/sdk-integration-guide/README.md

 1. Initialize the SDK in the `onCreate()` method of your Application class.
 2. Use the ClientID and Client Secret shared with the credentials document.
-3. to enable a more in-depth root detection, you would need to add `enabledSign3Service`.
-4. The SDK require a minimum SDK version of 23 if your app is targeting below this version must enclose Sign3 API calls within conditional checks.
+3. The SDK require a minimum SDK version of 23 if your app is targeting below this version must enclose Sign3 API calls within conditional checks.
-5. Add the `Sign3Intelligence.stop()` method as the first line in the `onCreate()` method after super.onCreate() of the Application class, before any other initialization code as shown.
+4. Add the `Sign3Intelligence.stop()` method as the first line in the `onCreate()` method after super.onCreate() of the Application class, before any other initialization code as shown.

 ### For Kotlin